 The on-road construction analysis assesses the potential for air quality impacts due to construction-generated traffic on local roadways.
-Potential air quality effects associated with the traffic diversions and the traffic increase from construction-related vehicles were analyzed for the intersection of West 33rd Street and Eleventh Avenue, based on the traffic information developed for this EIS (and presented in Chapter 5A, "Traffic and Pedestrians").
-As shown in Table 13-11, the maximum predicted total CO, PM{10} , and $PM{2.5}$ concentrations would be below the NAAQS.
-However, incremental $PM{2.5}$ concentrations would exceed the New York City de minimis criteria.
+Potential air quality effects associated with the traffic increase from construction-related vehicles were analyzed for the intersection of West 33rd Street and Eleventh Avenue, based on the traffic information developed for this EIS (and presented in Chapter 5A, "Traffic and Pedestrians").
+As shown in Table 13-12, the maximum predicted total CO, PM10, and PM{2.5} concentrations would be below both the NAAQS and the New York City de minimis criteria.